GRAINS-Soybeans inch lower on record Brazil output estimates

 Wheat edged higher after an agriculture consultancy cut its harvest forecast for top exporter Russia, while corn was largely unchanged.

-* Asian shares slipped after a run of upbeat economic data from the United States and globally lessened the risk of recession, but also suggested interest rates would have to rise further and stay up for longer.
+Asian shares slid after a run of upbeat economic data from the United States and globally lessened the risk of recession, but also suggested interest rates would have to rise further and stay up for longer.
 MKTS/GLOB

 (Reporting by Matthew Chye; Editing by Subhranshu Sahu)